Permafrost/Tundra/SERVICES.md

 * `$datetime.input` is an `IData` document containing arbitrarily specified datetime strings to be reformatted to a different pattern.
-  * `$value` is optional and specified as an input only for developer convenience when using this service for a single string value.
-  * `$value.list` is optional and specified as an input only for developer convenience when using this service for a list of string values.
-  * `$value.table` is optional and specified as an input only for developer convenience when using this service for a table of string values.
 * `$pattern.input `is an optional datetime pattern that the datetime strings conform to, that will be used to parse the datetime strings.
 Defaults to an [ISO8601] XML datetime.